 COS allows you to upload or download multiple files through various methods such as the console, APIs/SDKs, and tools.

 The versioning feature is now available in COS.
-If versioning is not enabled for the bucket, when you upload a new file to the bucket where another file with the same name already exists, the latter will be directly overwritten; if versioning is enabled, multiple versions of the object will co-exist.
+If versioning is not enabled for the bucket, when you upload a new file to a bucket in which another file of the same name already exists, the latter will be directly overwritten; if versioning is enabled, multiple versions of the object will co-exist.

 1 MB.
 For more information, please see Specifications and Limits.

 This error may occur due to an unstable local network environment.
 You can try the upload again in a different network environment.

 You can set your bucket permission to private read/write.
 For more information, please see Setting Access Permission.
 You can also configure a hotlink protection allowlist on your bucket to block any access from endpoints that are not in the list.
 For more information, please see Setting Hotlink Protection.